What are the best practices to increase barcode recognition quality?

 - For not-square barcodes, their length must be bigger than their height

 - For 1D barcodes, the width of the thinnest bar in the barcode must be at least 3–5 pixels in terms of pixels of the image

-- We do not recommend compressing images of barcodes using JPEG compression as it makes barcode borders fuzzy
+- It is not recommended to compress images of barcodes using JPEG compression as it makes barcode borders fuzzy

-- We do not recommend skewing barcodes, i.e. an angle of the barcode should be a multiple of 90 degrees relative to the horizontal axis
+- It is also not recommended to skew barcodes, i.e. an angle of the barcode should be a multiple of 90 degrees relative to the horizontal axis

 - The grayscale scanning mode is the best for OCR purposes.
 When scanning in black-and-white, adjust the brightness setting.
 If the barcode is “torn” or very light, lower the brightness to make the image darker.
 If the barcode is distorted or its parts are glued together, increase the brightness to make the image brighter.